Apr 29, 2025

 1. Performing anti-money laundering (AML) screening to identify high-risk conditions when dealing with corporate customers

-This involves screening companies and their beneficiaries against sanctions lists, global watchlists, PEPs lists, adverse media and other similar sources.
+This involves screening companies and their beneficiaries against sanctions lists, global watchlists, PEP lists, adverse media, and other similar sources.

 1. Performing ongoing monitoring of business relationships with corporate customers